oroikono/ETSP/README.md

 ## GraphSay: Towards a Comprehensive Visualization Library

 The `library/` directory is dedicated to the GraphSay class, showcasing its capabilities and potential as the foundation for a future library.
-Explore various use cases and visualizations supported by GraphSay in the interactive Python notebook provided.
+Explore various use cases supported by GraphSay in the interactive Python notebook provided.

 [Read more about GraphSay](./library/README.md)